-People who think learn English in terms of external motivation don´t usually don’t enjoy learning English.
-They get bored and tired easily, and are often not very dedicated.
+People who think to learn English in terms of external motivation don´t usually don’t enjoy learning English.
+They get bored and tired easily and are often not very dedicated.

 So what’s the solution?
 Look for a deeper purpose and cultivate it.
 Really look hard at why you are learning and use that as the source of your inspiration.
 Here’s an inspiring story of purpose and perseverance applied to language learning.

 7. Lack of Responsibility

 A lot of people want to pay somebody to learn English for them or to acquire the language as if it were a chip in the brain.
 They don’t understand that to learn a language, you need to take responsibility for your process, and stop placing it upon the shoulders of the teacher or school or life circumstances.

 Of course, the school and teacher have their own responsibility they must follow through on, but the teacher is more of a facilitator and is only needed to show the student the door.
 YOU must be the one to walk through the door by your own will power.